tjcchen/github-actions-workshop/README.md

 Job - a job contains multiple steps.

-Steps - steps to run a job, like: `uses: actions/checkout@v3, uses: actions/setup-node@v3`
+Steps - steps to run a job, like: `uses: actions/checkout@v3, uses: actions/setup-python@v3, uses: actions/setup-node@v3`

 Actions/commands - a series of linux tasks and commands